 In California, the Family Law Court Judges can order a Child Custody Evaluation, also called a “730 Evaluation,” to look into the mental health and parenting practices of either one or both of the parents.
 Alternately, the parties involved in a custody action can agree to a 730 Evaluation.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California child custody and California guardianship.
-We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California child custody and guardianship of a minor child.
+The Law Offices of Edward Misleh, APC is a law firm that practices California family law and California child custody and California guardianship.
+We represent clients in Northern California with services they need and deserve when addressing California child custody and guardianship of a minor child.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Child Custody Evaluation